Jieyusz/Jieyusz.github.io/_pages/about.md

 News and Announcements
 ======

-**2025/4/27** - I am attending and presenting a poster at the Conference of Grounding Cognition in Mechanistic Insight at [HHMI Janelia](https://www.janelia.org/you-janelia/conferences/grounding-cognition-in-mechanistic-insight).
-Contact me if you want to catch up.
+**2025/4/27** - I attended and presented a poster at the Conference of Grounding Cognition in Mechanistic Insight at [HHMI Janelia](https://www.janelia.org/you-janelia/conferences/grounding-cognition-in-mechanistic-insight).

 **2025/4/11** - I presented "Slowness of Being" for the first time in public at the [Chen Institute Workshop](https://neuroscience.caltech.edu/programs/workshops/chen-institute-workshop-cross-species-modalities) on Cross-Species Modalities in Cognition and Behavior!
 Check [here](https://jieyusz.github.io/talks/2025_chen_workshop).